InvoiceShelf/docs/docs/upgrade-guide.md

 ### Step 4: Run Commands

-Run the below command from the root folder of Crater installation.
+Run the below command from the root folder of InvoiceShelf installation.

 ```
 php artisan migrate